Let’s be honest—B2B sales is challenging, but with the right strategies, you can consistently win more deals.

 It can be more difficult than B2C sales, and the sales cycles are almost always longer.
 But if you stick it out, you will be rewarded.
 B2B transactions are usually of much higher value.

 Just remember, to succeed in B2B sales, you have to follow a proven process.
 First, conduct in-depth market research.
 Second, prospect for new customers on a regular basis.
-Third, ask about your prospect's paint points to build trust.
+Third, ask about your prospect's pain points to build trust.
 And fourth, set appointments and follow up.

 If you get stuck, or just need a bit of inspiration, have another look at the B2B sales examples we listed in this article.
 Brands like IBM, Slack, and FedEx have built world-renown businesses thanks to their commitment to the things we outlined above.